Mexico's planned telecoms shake-up threatens Slim, Televisa

 While the outline of the bill presented on Monday prompted investors to dump shares in the large incumbents, America Movil and Televisa, smaller companies benefited from the announcement.

-Shares of Maxcom and Axtel, which has waded deep into debt to compete with Slim's fixed line giant Telmex, gained about 7 percent apiece.
+Shares of Mexican phone companies Maxcom MXCMCPO.MX and Axtel (AXTELCPO.MX), which has waded deep into debt to compete with Slim's fixed line giant Telmex, gained about 7 percent apiece.
 Shares in cable firm Megacable (MEGACPO.MX) rose 2 percent while TV Azteca shares were nearly flat.

 "It's obvious the reform will benefit the companies with the least market share," said Jorge Nevid, head of trading at brokerage Accival in Mexico City.